uros-urosevic/ddex-presentation/README.md

 # GitPitch Presentation Template

-This branch contains **Netflix**, a GitPitch presentation template.
+This branch contains **Sky**, a GitPitch presentation template.

-In fact within this branch you will find three variations of the Netflix template, each optimized for specific use-cases:
+In fact within this branch you will find three variations of the Sky template, each optimized for specific use-cases:

-1. Netflix Base Template
+1. Sky Base Template
-2. Netflix CodeMax Template
+2. Sky CodeMax Template
-3. Netflix Speaker Template
+3. Sky Speaker Template

 The content in this branch is a great example of how you can deliver multiple-presentations (with optional asset sharing) within a